ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 To run the acceptance on Rackspace, you need

-- a Rackspace account, and the associated API key
+- a Rackspace account and the associated API key
-- a ssh-key registered with the Rackspace account.
+- an ssh-key registered with the Rackspace account.

 The config file for the Rackspace provider looks like: